Joseph Campbell, mythologist and philosopher, wrote,

 Mythology is poetry, it is metaphorical…it is beyond images.
 Mythology pitches the mind beyond that rim, to what can be known, but not told.

-Herein lies the challenge–to tell a story that for the past two months has been largely beyond the reach of my own words.
+Herein lies the challenge–to tell a story that for the past two months has been beyond the reach of my words.
 It is rooted in a ritual with pagan origins.
-It also happened to be part of the wedding of our son and his Latvian/Russian bride.
+It was part of the wedding of our son and his Latvian/Russian bride.

 The after party began with a scavenger hunt and Champagne for guests as the newlyweds were whisked away for photos.
 Upon their return, the celebration continued with good food and drink, fantastic music, poignant toasts and funny speeches.

 Just before midnight, the band music stopped.
 All of the guests were ushered from the party tent, down the hill, to the wedding site near the lake.
 Glowing candle lanterns lit the darkness.
 Blankets were offered for the cool evening air.
 There was a young man playing soft guitar music.
 Two chairs had been placed beneath the framework of boughs and flowers.
 The mothers of the bride and groom were instructed to sit on the chairs.
 Then our children sat on our laps.
-No one understood what was happening, but we became participants in an ancient cultural myth.
+No one understood what was happening, but we were entering an ancient Latvian myth.